Sarandoy

-The Sarandoy or Tsarandoi (Pashto:څارندوی - "Defenders (of the Revolution)") were a militarized gendarmerie force of the Soviet-backed Democratic Republic of Afghanistan in the 1980s, during the Soviet–Afghan War.
+The Sarandoy (څارندوی; also spelled Tsarandoi from Царандой) were the gendarmerie force of the Soviet-backed Democratic Republic of Afghanistan under the Ministry of Interior from 1978 to 1992, during the Soviet–Afghan War.

 History

-Successor of the former Afghan Regional Gendarmerie, the Sarandoy were raised in 1978 with an initial strength of 30,000–35,000 officers and enlisted men, intended to be used on internal security duties.
+The Sarandoy, not to be confused with the Afghanistan Scout Association under the Kingdom of Afghanistan of the same name, were the successor of the former Afghan Regional Gendarmerie, raised in 1978 with an initial strength of 30,000–35,000 officers and enlisted men, intended to be used on internal security duties.
+The Sarandoy was initially established by President Mohammad Daoud Khan as a national gendarmerie force to support local police, before being reconfigured to an internal security force after the Saur Revolution.

 The Soviet MVD Kobalt unit was responsible for providing training assistance to Sarandoy officers from 1980/1981.
 5,000 Soviet advisors were brought to Afghanistan to assist in training.

-The unit was disbanded by 1992 after the start of the Afghan Civil War due to mass cases of desertion.
+The unit was disbanded by 1992 after the collapse of the DRA and start of the Afghan Civil War (1992–1996) due to mass cases of desertion.

 Lack of cooperation

-The Sarandoy was subjected to internal politics of the ruling PDPA, as its forces were controlled by the Khalq faction, opposed to the Parcham faction which controlled the KHAD intelligence service.
+The Sarandoy was subjected to internal politics of the ruling PDPA, as its forces were controlled by the Khalq faction, opposed to the Parcham faction which controlled the KhAD intelligence service.
 Accordingly, armed clashes occurred on occasion between the Sarandoy and the KHAD.

 In some instances, the Sarandoy's assets were mobilized against pro-Parcham factions.

 Missions

 The Sarandoy were tasked to provide support for Soviet and Afghan forces during anti-guerrilla operations.
 They were also tasked to arrest any deserters and ensure conscription compliance.
 The unit was tasked to investigate and join in operations to arrest anyone deemed to enemies of the government.

 From 1985, the Sarandoy were tasked to protect economic assets such as oil fields and gas pipelines.
 When the Soviets started to leave Afghanistan, they were used to provide security during humanitarian missions and were seen speaking to locals about the purpose of these missions.

 A Russian source mentioned that Sarandoy personnel moonlighted as bodyguards under orders from Gulabzoy.
+Additionally, Osama bin Laden personally led Arab Mujahideen fighters to fight against the Sarandoy’s 7th Operative Regiment, only to fail and take massive casualties.